Donders-Institute/project_storage_provisioning/doc/user_guid.md

 ```

 #### Controlling user role on sub-directories
 Although it's still experimental, it is possible to set/delete user role on sub-directory within a project directory, using the `-p` option of the `prj_setacl` and `prj_delacl` scripts.
-For example, alterning user `edwger` from the `User` role to `Contributor` role in the subdirectory `subject_001` within project `3010000.01` can be done as follows:
+For example, changing user `edwger` from the `User` role to `Contributor` role in the subdirectory `subject_001` within project `3010000.01` can be done as follows:

 ```Bash
 $ prj_setacl -p subject_001 -c edwger 3010000.01